Symptom

 - Do you need to record learning event for ANY item or only to DOMAIN items?

-- Do you need to record learning event for ANY scheduled offering or only to DOMAIN schedules?
+- Do you need to record learning event for ANY class or only to DOMAIN classes?

 See Also